-Rain gardens are designed to conserve fresh water by redirecting parking lot runoff into a garden of native plant species.
-This decreases the amount of water entering storm drains and helps reduce damage to streams by slowing down the dirty, fast-moving storm water that would otherwise rush into nearby watersheds.
-The storm water helps to replenish the soil moisture in the rain garden and provide natural irrigation for the garden.
+Rain gardens are designed to conserve freshwater by redirecting the parking lot runoff into a garden of native plant species.
+This decreases the amount of water entering storm drains and helps reduce damage to streams by slowing down the dirty, fast-moving stormwater that would otherwise rush into nearby watersheds.
+The stormwater helps to replenish the soil moisture in the rain garden and provide natural irrigation for the garden.

 In one year of average rainfall, this garden can capture and clean up to 300,000 gallons of water!

 Fernbank’s Rain Garden contains a variety of native, drought-tolerant, plant species.
 Each species was carefully selected to make sure that all of the plants in the garden can easily absorb water and tolerate the local conditions.

 More information about Fernbank’s Rain Garden is located next to the outdoor feature.
 During your next visit, remember to stop by and experience this natural beauty for yourself.
 You may even be inspired to start your own conservation project.
 Rain gardens are a practical and easy way to reduce water usage and lower water bills at home!

 Visit the Georgia Native Plant Society online to learn more about landscaping with native plants.